criscola/kubernetes-dbaas/docs/sysadmin_guide.md

 1. Look at the events of the resource with `kubectl describe database my-database-resource `
 2. Consult the logs of the manager pod.

-To avoid leaking possibly sensitive information, events do not contain the full error, only a message along with some pertinent values if present.
+To avoid leaking possibly sensitive information, events do not contain the full error description, they contain a message along with some helpful values, if present.
+Thus, you should refer to the logging output if you need to obtain deeper information about the problem.

 You can control the verbosity of the logger by setting the `--log-level <int>` flag.